sbenf999/Stock-Monitoring-Assistant/README.md

 ## Contributing

-Contributions are always welcome!
+- Contributions are always welcome!

-See `contributing.md` for ways to get started.
+- See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.
+  - Please adhere to this project's `code of conduct`.

+> [!WARNING]
+Until this work has been graded by examiners, no pull requests or contributions will be accepted.

 ## Used By